Please make sure that you are registered for this course in Blackboard, as it will be used to send email and administrate results.

 The relevant links are:

 After the May vacation the course will be taught by Dan, Herman and Freek together.
-A research paper will be read, together with extra material needed to understand this.
-The research paper for this year still has to be determined.
+A research paper will be read, together with extra material needed to understand it.
+The research paper for this year will be on the CPS translation:

 Each student will present his or her part of the material to the group for 45 minutes.
-(Slides are not required, but are allowed.
-Relevant examples are strongly encouraged.)
+Slides are not required, but are allowed.
+If possible you should explain everything through examples, and you should be understand the proofs and for example if a proof is by induction present one of the interesting cases.
 If time permits, after the presentations the teachers will expand on what has been presented.

 Each student will be doing a small Coq formalization assignment.
 This assignment will be chosen by the student from the following list of suggestions.